-To configure a KMD-5290E with its own internally served web pages
+To configure a KMD-5290E with its own internally served web pages:

-- 1. Connect the controller to an Ethernet port by doing one of the following: - Connect to a subnet that recognizes address 192.168.1.251. - 2.
-Connect power to the controller. - 3.
+- 1. Connect the controller to an Ethernet port by doing one of the following: - 1.
+Connect directly to the computer, which typically requires changing the computer IP address.
+See Changing a Computer's Address on page 26. - 2.
+Connect to a subnet that recognizes address 192.168.1.251. - 2.
+Connect power to the controller.
+(See Connect Power on page 9.) - 3.
 Open a new browser window on the computer. - 4.
 Type the default controller IP address 192.168.1.251. - 5.
 In the login window User name field, type admin. - 6.
-In the login window Password field, type admin. - NOTE: The login screen will be accessible for about 30 seconds after a controller has restarted or when power was applied. - 7.
-After logging in, change the controller parameters as needed - To change the IP address, see Device Window on page 20. - To change passwords and add users, see Security on page 24.

-• To change application parameters, see Firmware (Update) Window on page 25
+In the login window Password field, type admin.

+NOTE: The login screen will be accessible for about 30 seconds after a controller has restarted or when power was applied.

+- 7. After logging in, change the controller parameters as needed: - To change the IP address, see Device Window on page 20. - To change passwords and add users, see Security on page 24. - To change application parameters, see Firmware (Update) Window on page 25.